jbcodeforce/aws-studies/docs/sa/resilience.md

 ## Fault isolation concepts

 * Control plane is a complex orchestration with many dependencies so are more difficult to make them resilient.
 But the lower level of APIs makes it less risky.
 Still they will fail more often.
 Latency is not a strong requirement, 100s ms.
-* Do not rely on Auto scaling group for EC2 in case of AZ failure, but plan for overcapacity to support the load after AZ failure.
+* Do not rely on Auto Scaling Group for EC2 in case of AZ failure, but plan for overcapacity to support the load after AZ failure.
 * Examples of control plan and data plane

     | Service | Control plane | Data plane |